-Domestic abuse is when a family member or someone you're in a relationship, with treats you in a way that harms you physically, emotionally or sexually.
+Domestic abuse is when a family member or someone you're in a couple relationship with treats you in a way that harms you physically, emotionally or sexually.
+It can include:

 - physical violence such as hitting, kicking, pushing or chocking

 - emotional abuse and controlling behaviour such as stopping you seeing family or friends, being jealous or possessive, threatening, putting you down, bullying or blackmailing

 - sexual violence such as forcing you to do something you don't want to do, pressuring you to have sex, or making you watch pornography

 - financial abuse such as not letting you work or taking your money.

 Domestic abuse happens in all communities to people from all backgrounds and anyone can be a victim.

 If you're worried about violence or abuse from your partner, ex-partner or a member of your family you can get help and advice.

 For help in an emergency call 999 or you can call the police on 101 in a non-emergency.